-As an engineer I find paddling not only fun, but technically fascinating.
-Spending hours at a time on the ergometer banking hours for the canoe racing season gives me time to ponder why canoes do what they do.
-And one of the things I’ve wondered is why aren’t tandem canoes twice as fast solo canoes?
-I mean all you tandem canoes have, well, two paddlers.
+Why aren’t tandem canoes twice as fast solo canoes?
+I mean all you tandem paddlers have, well, two paddlers.
 So why aren’t you twice as fast as me in my C-1?

 Our canoes move through the water as the result of force we apply through our paddles, with reaction forces transmitted through our bodies into the hull via our torso and legs.
 This is an embodiment of Newton’s Third Law: For every action there is an equal and opposite reaction.
 The water exerts a retarding force against the hull known as drag that is constantly trying to slow us down.
 While the details are rather complex, requiring that one solve vector nonlinear partial differential equations, drag can be thought of far more intuitively as just a force that resists our efforts in linear proportion to velocity at very low speeds, and as a power of velocity at higher speeds.